Shapeshifter (Gong album)

 Shapeshifter is the ninth studio album released under the name Gong and the sixth album by the Daevid Allen version of the group.
 It was released in 1992.
 It is the first proper album from Daevid Allen's Gong since You from 1974.
 It is the first album from the original group without founding member Gilli Smyth.
 Didier Malherbe and Allen are the only two returning performers from the previous album.
 Pip Pyle, who performed on Continental Circus and Camembert Electrique also returns.

-With main character Zero the hero, the album continues the Gong mythology, the central part of which was formed with the Radio Gnome Trilogy of albums, comprising Flying Teapot in 1973, followed by Angel's Egg, 1973, and You in 1974.
+With main character Zero the hero, the album continues the Gong mythology, the central part of which was formed with the Radio Gnome Trilogy of albums, comprising Flying Teapot and Angel's Egg in 1973 and You in 1974.

 In episode four in the album Shapeshifter (1992), Zero meets an urban shaman who agrees to take Zero to the next level of awareness on the proviso that Zero spends nine months on an airplane, travelling where he wants but not using money or eating anything other than airline food.
 Zero eventually dies in Australia under mysterious circumstances.